 What a long, strange trip it’s been.
 For 40 years, Usenet has brought together people all over the world.
-Creating communities, sharing ideas, interests, conversations and more.
+Creating communities, collaborating ideas, interests, conversations and more.
 Without it, who knows what would have become of the internet we all know today?

 Would Tim Berners-Lee (who was an active participant on Usenet) ever create the World Wide Web?
 Larry Page was also part of Usenet groups, seeking answers to Java questions.
 Would he have been able to figure them out without Usenet to later create Google?
 Luckily, we pushed away those altered paths by the birth and sustaining resources Usenet newsgroups have been able to provide.
 And not just for individuals, but also as the foundation and framework for many other online platforms that have been created since (we’re looking at you, Reddit and Twitter)